Wratislaw of Mitrovice

-Wratislaw of Mitrovice or Vratislav of Mitrovice (Vratislavové z Mitrovic; Wratislaw von Mitrowitz) is a Czech noble family.
+The Wratislaw of Mitrovice or Vratislav of Mitrovice (Vratislavové z Mitrovic; Wratislaw von Mitrowitz) is a Bohemian noble family.
 The first mentioned member of the family is Wratislaw, who acquired the estate of Mitrovice in 1448.
 The family gradually gained significance during the 16th century.
 In the 17th and 18th century, various family members held a number of offices in state administration and diplomacy as well as in the Catholic church.
 They also built or rebuilt multiple castles and palaces, including the Wratislaws' palace in Prague.

 After the Communist party of Czechoslovakia seized power in 1948, the Wratislaws were forced to give up most of their properties.
 Part of their family emigrated to New Zealand.
 The other half of the family from Koloděje nad Lužnicí emigrated to Canada.
 Only Dírná Castle was returned to them after the Velvet revolution of 1989 and they own it to this day.

 History

 15th century

-Wratislaws of Mitrovice claimed to be descendants of Vratislaus II, the first king of Bohemia who ruled in 11th century.
-There is no evidence for this claim and historians therefore consider this to be an example of etiological myth.
-First documented member of the family is Wratislaw, who bought the estate of Mitrovice in 1448 and thus established the family name.
+Wratislaws of Mitrovice are the descendants of Saint Wenceslaus I Good King Wenceslas, Duke of Bohemia and Vratislaus II, the first king of Bohemia who ruled in the 11th century.
+The First documented member of the family is Wratislaw, who bought the estate of Mitrovice in 1448 and thus established the family name Wratislav of Mitrovice.
 He sided with Oldřich of Hradec in his dispute with king George of Poděbrady, that followed the imprisonment of Oldřich's father.
 Despite this, he later became the burgrave of the Prague Castle.
 His son John later held the court office of Master of the Hunt.